variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 930 8th Avenue

-The Joe Molina Gallery & Studios welcomes local guest artist, Elaine Furister.
-“DaKoTA ChiLD ArT features original watercolors and is inspired from fantasy and the plains and the mountains of the Midwest!
+No information provided.

 ### Madison & Main Gallery

 927 16th Street

-Art … the ultimate gift.
-“Winter Lights,” Madison & Main Gallery’s 30th annual holiday show will feature original art, unique gifts, and one-of-a-kind ornaments.
-20 guest artists have been invited to join the gallery’s member artists in this fabulous new show that runs through December 28th.
-There will also be new work by member artists. &nbsp;On First Friday, December 2, the gallery will be open from 10am-8pm with a sale of 10% off all items in the gallery.
-Gallery hours are 10am-6pm Monday through Friday and 10am-4pm Saturday.
-For more details about the show you may call the Madison & Main Gallery at (970) 351-6201 or visit www.madisonandmaingallery.com
+The Madison and Main Gallery has been remodeled for a fresh new look and a fantastic new year.
+The show for January and February is “Totally Local” which features eleven guest artists.
+Their new work includes paintings in oil, acrylic, and watercolor; photography, illustrations, and mixed media pieces; jewelry of all kinds from fine silver to crocheted wire to hemp; glasswork, pottery, and paper.
+They are also featuring the work of 4 new member artists, Katie Caro, Peggy Lynn, Doreen Vroman, and Stacey Waldfogel.
+The members of the gallery invite you to join them for this show that opens January 4 and runs through February 24, 2017.
+Meet the artists during the public opening reception planned for Friday, January 6, from 5-8 p.m. at the Gallery.
+Gallery hours are 10am-6pm.
+Monday through Friday and 10am-4pm Saturday.
+The slate of guest artists include: Megan Adkins, Barb Amador, Phil Chalk, Betony Coons, Mary Crone, Kim Destree, Rick Destree, Carrie Lambert, Emi Sam-Bruce, Wes Sam-Bruce, and Conrad Schaefer.
+For more details about the show you may call the Madison & Main Gallery at (970) 351-6201 or visit www.madisonandmaingallery.com.

 ### Margie’s Cafe @ The Farmer’s Pantry

 931 16th Street

-Margie’s Caf&eacute; at the Farmer’s Pantry will present a Chappelow Art Show featuring student artwork.
-Refreshments will be served.
+No information provided.

 ### Showcase Art Center

 1335 8th Avenue

-No information provided.
+Join the Showcase Art Center from 6-8pm on Friday and make a work of art.
+This Friday will feature a Bead and Wire project.
+Bring your glass or silverware and use their wire and bead to design something shiny and fun $25 treats included.
+RSVP 970-356-8593.

 ### Syntax Spirits Distillery

 625 3rd Street, Unit C

-Syntax Spirits Distillery will feature the work of Lauren and Kim Gray during First Friday on December 2nd.
+Syntax Spirits Distillery will feature the work of Zachary Thomas Heil.
+Heil is a painter, illustrator and cartoonist based out of the front range of Northern Colorado.
+His expressive work is a stream of consciousness that combines abstraction with representation, often using a mix of drawing and painting media.
+The emotive nature of his pictures comes from an interpretation of life experiences as well as a reflection on the internal dialogue that exits within all of us.
+His art has been shown (and sometimes created in front of live audiences) primarily in venues and publications around Colorado, where he also studied studio art at Colorado State University and has been involved in local programs for the visual arts.

 ### The Bean Plant Studio

 701 7th Street

-The Bean Plant Studio presents Art Haus Ceramics by Jared and Danyelle Butler on December 2nd from 5-8pm.
+The Bean Plant Studio presents Legacy of the Land featuring the work of Annie Surbeck.

 ### The Blue Mug Coffee & Roastery